Kenmare High SchoolHome

 Secondary education remains a critical component of York Street Project’s holistic approach to alleviating poverty among individual and female-headed households.
 Our women become a model for their children as well as other members of their families and community as they strive to better themselves through education and employment.

 At Kenmare, students receive an accredited high school diploma.
 The curriculum is skill-based and there is a full-time social worker who meets with women individually and in small groups.
 The daily program has both structured study and periods of free time where women can receive tutoring and guidance from teachers or use time to read, catch up on assignments or utilize the Internet for research and enrichment.
 In addition, a structured and coordinated job skills program exposes the women to professionals in a variety of careers and professions, provides opportunities for job shadowing and internships in areas that they express interest for their future.

-Victoria Hayes, Director
+Victoria Hayes, Director of Education

 Maisha Perez, Administrative Assistant

-Kelsey Robinson, Social Worker
+Elizabeth Graham, Social Worker

-Zimri garrido, Social Studies Teacher
+Zimri Garrido, Social Studies Teacher

-Gina Irizarry, English Teacher
+Susan Liberto, English Teacher